SeyedTahaKhademi/registerform-C-/README.md

-hello gus its a Console windoes project with C# and you can develope it
+hello guys its a Console windoes project with C# and you can develope it